amigojapan/qb64_irc_client/README.md

 # qb64_irc_client

-linux binary available! just download it and run it!
+linux binary available! just download it and run it! mac x86 binary provided by phigan(I have not tested it myself(I dont have a mac anymore))

 download QB64 and run it there if you run windows and mac (for now, I will eventually build a windows version)